Photo credit: Shawn McCullough (Sports Radio Service)

 By Shawn McCullough

-The Aces (13-6) will start their second half of the season on Tuesday against the Dallas Wings at the Mandalay Bay Events Center.
+The Aces will start the regular season this coming Sunday at 5:00 pm against the Los Angeles Sparks at the Mandalay Bay Events Center.